 What Are The Different Laser Classes?

-With the creation of the laser pointer, lasers have become more prevalent in our everyday lives and the more normalized lasers are, the easier it is to forget how powerful they can be.
-So, how do you know when a laser is too powerful to be used casually?
+Lasers are more prevalent in our everyday lives than ever before.
+The more normalized lasers are, the easier it is to forget how powerful they can be.
+How do you know when a laser is too powerful to be used casually?
 The answer is laser classes.

-The laser classification system was created in the early 1970 and later accepted by the FDA after being revised in 2007.
-A key part of laser safety, this system can show just how dangerous lasers can be and has served as a precedent for many regulations regarding the sale and possession of laser pointers.
-These classes categorized lasers by the level of damage they can do on humans, ranging from low (Class 1) to severe (Class 4).
+The laser classification system was created in the early 1970’s and later accepted by the FDA.
+A key part of laser safety, the FDA’s laser safety classification system shows just how dangerous lasers can be and serves as a precedent for many regulations regarding the sale and possession of laser pointers.
+These classes categorize lasers by the level of damage they can inflict, ranging from low (Class 1) to severe (Class 4).
 A laser’s potential to do damage is mainly measured by its power in milliwatts in relation to wavelength and time exposed.

 Class 2 Lasers